Flight Cancellation Compensation

 My Flight Was Canceled and the Airline Offered Me a New Ticket.
 Can I Refuse the Ticket?

-What Do I Do If the Airline Cancels My Flight and Does Not Reply to Me, or Only Offers Me a Voucher?
+What Do I Do if the Airline Cancels My Flight and Does Not Reply to Me, or Only Offers Me a Voucher?

 Claim your compensation now